 The technology in these old cars has become outdated as significant improvements in propulsion, communications and failure monitoring have developed.
 Many of the older systems are no longer produced, making it difficult and costly to find parts for repair and maintenance.

-In order to prevent delays caused by worn-out parts and unreliable trains, new train cars will be phased-in to the existing fleet over 15-20 years beginning in 2017.
-In doing so, BART will control maintenance costs and provide more reliable service to BART customers.
+In order to prevent delays caused by worn-out parts and unreliable trains, new train cars will be phased-in to the existing fleet beginning in January 2018.
+The new trains will help control maintenance costs and preserve reliable service to BART customers.